-Now, three years later, our travel aspirations have grown.
-We’re now on a journey to 165 countries, visiting all 7 continents, drinking at all of the worlds top 100 bars, seeing the wonders of the world, and chasing all the Michelin stars in our path.
+Now, traveling full-time three years later, our travel aspirations have grown.
+We’ve found ourselves on a journey to 185 countries, visiting all 7 continents, drinking at all of the worlds top 100 bars, seeing the wonders of the world, and chasing all the Michelin stars in our path.

 RECENT VISITS